My Boyfriend's Back (song)

-"My Boyfriend's Back" is a song by the pop girl group, the Angels.
+"My Boyfriend's Back" is a song by the American girl group, the Angels.
 It was written by the songwriting team of Bob Feldman, Jerry Goldstein and Richard Gottehrer (a.k.a.
 FGG Productions who later formed the group the Strangeloves) and released as a single on July 1, 1963.
 The track was originally intended as a demo for the Shirelles, but ended up being released as recorded.
-The single spent three weeks at No. 1 on the Billboard Hot 100 chart, and reached No. 2 on the R&B Billboard.
+The single spent three weeks at No. 1 on the Billboard Hot 100 chart, and reached No. 2 on the R&B chart.

 Description

 The song is a word of warning to a would-be suitor who, after being rebuffed by the female narrator of the song, spread nasty rumors accusing her of romantic indiscretions.
 Now, the narrator declares, her boyfriend is back in town and ready to settle the score, and she warns the rejected admirer to watch himself.

 Other musicians on the record include Herbie Lovelle on drums, Billy Butler, Bobby Comstock, and Al Gorgoni on guitar, and Bob Bushnell overdubbing on an electric and an upright bass.
 This song also features a young Ronnie Dio on the trumpet.
 Feldman, Goldstein & Gottehrer also wrote and produced some of Dio's early work with the band Ronnie Dio & The Prophets.

 The song begins with a spoken recitation from the lead singer that goes: "He went away, and you hung around, and bothered me every night.
 And when I wouldn't go out with you, you said things that weren't very nice".

 An extended version of the song, which has appeared on a few compilations in stereo, features (after the final verse) the line: "Hey, I can see him comin'/Now, you better start a-runnin'", before an instrumental repeat of the bridge section and a repeat of a line from the final verse ("My boyfriend's back/He's gonna save my reputation"), and, finally, the coda section and fade out.

 The inspiration for the song came from co-writer Bob Feldman, who overheard a conversation between a high school girl and the boy she was rebuffing.

 Cash Box described it as "a handclappin’ mashed-potatoes-styled delighter...that can bust wide open in no time flat" and praised the arrangement by Leroy Glover.

 Billboard named the song No. 24 on their list of 100 Greatest Girl Group Songs of All Time.